 Once your article has passed peer review, inclusion in Scopus, PubMed, Google Scholar and other major indexers will help it reach more readers.
 On F1000Research, your article is supported by machine-readable metadata to boost discoverability.
 And if the scope of your article is right, you could also benefit from featuring your research in one of our dedicated Gateways, such as the Climate Action Gateway or the GODAN Gateway.

 F1000Research is a fully open access publishing platform, offering rapid publication of articles and other research outputs without editorial bias.
 All articles benefit from transparent post-publication peer review, and editorial guidance on making source data openly available.

 F1000Research advocates for transparency and reproducibility in research, and our unique publishing model supports this at every stage.
-Articles can be published in as few as 14 days, with post-publication peer review creating an open dialogue between authors and their research community.

 Research outputs come in many forms.
 So do our article types.